LinuxRocks2000/wokio-the-game/README.md

 Made in jest, keep smiling.

-<small>There is no license on this project.
-Do whatever you want with it.</small>
+*There is no license on this project.
+Do whatever you want with it.
+Made by me and the homiez.*